Disclosure: We were invited on this day out for the purpose of this post however all opinions are my own.

 I have loved visiting Chessington World of Adventures since I was a child.
 It was our local theme park and I was lucky enough to go there on school trips, doing a Junior Citizen scheme there in partnership with The Bill and later visiting the park with friends in my teens.
+It has always been a top day out in Surrey.
 But now the children are old enough to visit the park and we’ve been a couple for times – for the opening of the Gruffalo ride and to see Father Christmas last year.
 But, now that we have Merlin Annual Passes it makes it easy for us to visit Chessington pretty much all year round.

 Yes, that’s right, unlike many other theme parks Chessington is still a really worthwhile family day out in the winter.